neondatabase/website/content/docs/postgresql/postgres-upgrade.md

 The Neon [Free Plan](https://neon.tech/docs/introduction/plans#free-plan) has a limit of one project per user, which means a Neon Free Plan user cannot have two projects simultaneously.
 Due to this limitation, migrating to a Neon project with a new Postgres major version requires dumping your data using `pg_dump`, deleting your current Neon project, creating a new project with the desired Postgres version, and restoring your data using `pg_restore`.
 For instructions, please refer to the [Migrate data with pg_dump and pg_restore](https://neon.tech/docs/import/migrate-from-postgres) method.
 </Admonition>

 At this time, you may also also want to apply any specific configurations to your new Neon project that exist in your current Neon project.
-For example, you may have configured settings for the following Neon features that you want to duplicate in your new Neon project:
+For example, you may have configured settings for the following Neon features that you want to implement in your new Neon project:

 - [Compute size](/docs/manage/endpoints#edit-a-compute)
 - [Autoscaling](/docs/guides/autoscaling-guide)
 - [Autosuspend](/docs/guides/auto-suspend-guide)
 - [Protected branches](/docs/guides/protected-branches)
 - [IP Allow](/docs/introduction/ip-allow)

+Alternatively, you can apply these configurations after migrating your data.

 ### 2. Migrate your data using one of the following methods